Facebook Pixel Tracking Image

 What is SSI?

-Supplemental Security Income is a disability benefit designed for those who have not worked during their lifetime, or have not worked 5 of the last 10 years.
-It is only available to those who are disabled, over the age of 65 or blind, and children under the age of 18 with qualifying physical or mental impairments.
+Supplemental Security Income (SSI) is a federal assistance program designed for those who have not worked during their lifetime, or have not worked 5 of the last 10 years.
+It is only available to individuals who are disabled, age 65 or older, blind, or children under the age of 18 with qualifying physical or mental impairments.
+SSI provides financial support to people with limited income and resources, helping ensure that those who are eligible for Social Security can meet their basic needs.

-Social Security disability benefits are financed by employment taxes and are generally available to those who have paid into the Social Security system.
-These benefits are paid to eligible workers and their families, based on the worker’s earnings.
-SSI, on the other hand, is funded by general taxes and is designed for those with limited financial resources.
-SSI is subject to strict income and asset limits.
+Social Security disability benefits are financed by employment taxes and are generally available to those who have paid into the Social Security Administration (SSA) system.
+These benefits are paid to eligible workers and their family members, based on the worker’s earnings.
+SSI, on the other hand, is funded by general taxes and is designed for people with limited income and resources who may not have paid enough into the system.
+This program is available in all 50 states, the District of Columbia, and the Northern Mariana Islands.
+SSI eligibility and oversight are coordinated through the SSA and the Department of Homeland Security (DHS) to ensure that recipients are lawfully admitted for permanent residence in the United States.

 The SSA will consider a number of sources of income to determine whether you are eligible for SSI, including earned income, unearned income, in-kind income and deemed income.
 There are a number of factors that the SSA considers in determining whether these sources of income will affect your eligibility for SSI.